 If a yield at 30 bushels was four years old, it would be increased by 1.012 four times (31.47 bushels) to reflect four years of improvement.

-Example: Client has insured canola since 2013 and has five yield records.
+Example: Client has insured canola since 2014 and has five yield records.
 Cushioned and trended yields will be calculated as:

 Year Individual Long Term Ave.
 Yield Actual Yield Cushioned Yield Trended Yield

-2013 42 42 42 45.1
+2014 42 42 42 45.1

-2014 41 37 37 39.3
+2015 41 37 37 39.3

-2015 40 20 28 29.4
+2016 40 20 28 29.4

-2016 40 43 43 44.6
+2017 40 43 43 44.6

-2017 38 48 48 49.2
+2018 38 48 48 49.2

-Average 38 39.6 41.5
+A verage 38 39.6 41.5

 Bushels are used for example purposes.
 Actual coverage is calculated in kilograms.
-For 2019 coverage will be based on the trended yield of 41.5 bushels per acre.
+For 2020 coverage will be based on the trended yield of 41.5 bushels per acre.

-One-year lag

-Actual yields are not available immediately for use as it takes time to gather and verify information.
-For example, a yield produced and reported in 2018 will not be available to calculate coverage for 2019; it will first be used to set coverage for 2020.
+One-year lag: Actual yields are not available immediately for use as it takes time to gather and verify information.
+For example, a yield produced and reported in 2019 will not be available to calculate coverage for 2020; it will first be used to set coverage for 2021.

-Fallow and stubble

-Under individual coverage, each dryland crop has a fallow yield time series and a stubble yield time series.
+Fallow and stubble: Under individual coverage, each dryland crop has a fallow yield time series and a stubble yield time series.
 If a client only grows crops on stubble, a fallow yield will be created for every year that the client insured a crop on stubble.
 This way, if a client ever insures a crop on fallow, coverage will be provided that reflects his productive capacity.
 The same process will happen if there is only a fallow yield.

-These fallow or stubble records will be created by applying the appropriate risk area fallow:stubble ratio to the existing yield record.
+These fallow or stubble records will be created by applying the appropriate risk area fallow: stubble ratio to the existing yield record.

-Year Actual Stubble Yield Risk Area Annual Fallow/ Stubble Ratio Created Fallow Yield
+Year Actual Stubble Yield Risk Area An- nual Fallow/ Stubble Ratio Created Fallow Yield

 1 20 1.22 24.4

 2 30 1.10 33.0

 3 35 1.08 37.8

 4 32 1.12 35.8

 5 26 1.18 30.7

-Additional insurance available

-AFSC offers Auto-Elect Straight Hail as an option to purchase Straight Hail Insurance when coverage is elected for production insurance, on or before April 30, in advance of seeding crops.

-Hail Endorsement (HE) offers spot-loss coverage for damage due to hail, accidental fire and fire caused by lightning.
+Additional insurance available: AFSC offers Auto-Elect Straight Hail as an option to purchase Straight Hail Insurance when coverage is elected for production insurance, on or before April 30, in advance of seeding crops.
+Hail Endorsement offers spot-loss coverage for damage due to hail, accidental fire and fire caused by lightning.
 When this option is purchased and the insured crop suffers a loss of 10 per cent or more, the client is eligible for a payment based on the percentage of loss on the damaged acres.
-More information is on page 45.
+More information is on page 49.

 In the spring, AFSC forecasts expected crop prices for the coming crop year.
-In the fall, AFSC reviews the pricing to determine whether the crop's fall market price is substantially lower or higher than the spring insurance price and sets fall prices accordingly.
+In the fall, AFSC reviews the pricing using specific methodologies (listed on page 27 and 28) to determine whether the crop's fall market price is substantially lower or higher than the spring insurance price and sets fall prices accordingly.

-Crop Insurance includes VPB, which applies to most crops.
+Variable Price Benefit: Crop Insurance includes the Variable Price Benefit and applies to most crops.
 Compensation is provided for each insured crop when there is a production shortfall below the insurance coverage guarantee, and the price of the insured crop increases by 10 percent or more from the spring insurance price to the fall market price.
-VPB is limited to a 50 per cent change.
+The benefit is limited to a 50 per cent change.